By Dushyant Shekhawat Jan. 08, 2019

 BI raids CBI” reads like a typo, the kind of headline that slips past a tired, sleepless copy-editor at the end of their shift.
-But as yesterday proved, not only is the country’s top investigative agency, the Central Bureau of Investigation, actually performing raids in its own offices, there is a gaping rift between factions at the very top of the CBI’s hierarchy.
+But as the drama that has been unfolding in the country’s top investigative agency since October proved, not only is the country’s top investigative agency, the Central Bureau of Investigation, actually performing raids in its own offices, there is a gaping rift between factions at the very top of the CBI’s hierarchy.
 The idea of the CBI raiding itself might sound farcical, but in order to understand what prompted the agency to score an own goal, we need to meet the cast of characters behind all the drama.

-We start with CBI chief Alok Verma, a former Delhi police commissioner who took up his current post in February last year.
-This Sunday, Verma was living the dream of countless Twitter trolls as he met with PM Modi in person.
+We start with CBI chief Alok Verma, who was reinstated to his post by the Supreme Court today after the central government passed a midnight order in October to send him on forced leave.
+Verma, a former Delhi police commissioner, took up his current post in February 2017.
+October found Verma living the dream of countless Twitter trolls as he met with PM Modi in person.
 Modi had issued the summons in order to mediate in the ongoing struggle between Verma and his second-in-command at the CBI, Rakesh Asthana.
 Verma met with the PM alone, where he recommended the removal of Asthana from the post of Special Director, a request he reportedly later reiterated in writing.

 Despite being below Verma on the CBI pecking order, Asthana can boast more column inches and media coverage than his superior.
-As of today morning, his name was trending on Twitter under the hashtag #RakeshAsthanaSupport.
+When the high-profile raids of October took place, his name was trending on Twitter under the hashtag #RakeshAsthanaSupport.
 His loyalists claim that he is being unfairly targeted by Verma due to political motivations, though the fact that he has still not been arrested despite being named in an FIR reduces the credibility of those claims.

 It’s a mind-boggling web of accusations, counter-accusations, and power-plays that feels ripped from a Tom Clancy novel, but it’s the reality of our top investigative agency.

-Asthana’s appointment went through after the Supreme Court upheld his appointment by the selection committee despite Verma’s misgivings, but that would not be the end of the Verma-Asthana tussle.
+Asthana’s appointment went through after the Supreme Court upheld the selection committee’s decision despite Verma’s misgivings, but that would not be the end of the Verma-Asthana tussle.
 As reported in The Wire, the two clashed repeatedly over differences in opinion, with Verma attempting to resist extra-constitutional interference in the agency’s functioning, and Asthana happy to go along with the (in)famous Gujarat model.
 An investigation into a money laundering case against meat exporter Moin Qureishi provided the flashpoint for Verma and Asthana to air their grievances publicly.

 It’s a mind-boggling web of accusations, counter-accusations, and power-plays that feels ripped from a Tom Clancy novel, but it’s the reality of our top investigative agency.
-With Verma due to retire in January next year, and his second-in-command wrapped in a blanket of controversy, the future of the CBI’s leadership is entering an interesting chapter.
-The long-running, primetime hit show CID might be going off air, but the law enforcement shenanigans are here to stay.
+With Verma’s two-year term set to come to an end soon, and his second-in-command wrapped in a blanket of controversy, the future of the CBI’s leadership is entering an interesting chapter.
+The long-running, primetime hit show CID might have gone off air, but the law enforcement shenanigans are here to stay.